Captain8771/Captain8771/README.md

 - probably something i forgot about too

 ## How to reach
 the preferred way to reach me is on discord.
-I dont accept friend requests so the only way to really reach me is through my [Discord Server](https://discord.gg/qWrFPDTCRz)
+I dont accept friend requests so unless you have a mutual server with me the only way to really reach me is through my [Discord Server](https://discord.gg/qWrFPDTCRz)

 ## Cool Discord Servers